Leon Hale, Texas writer and columnist, dies at 99

 Carol Leon Hale was born on May 30, 1921, in Stephenville, Texas, to Leona and Fred Hale, a traveling salesman who moved the family to different towns during his childhood.
 Hale spent time in Fort Worth, Eastland, and Lubbock.

 He attended Texas Tech University and served in the U.S Army Air Corps during the European Theatre of World War II as a combat gunner.
-He returned to the South Plains and earned a journalism degree.
+He returned to the South Plains and earned a journalism degree in 1945.

 Hale arrived in Houston in 1947, and as a young man originally from what he referred to as "that West Cross Timbers country beyond Fort Worth," it was eye-opening, even for a World War II combat veteran.